 You may bring note-taking material and your own reference materials into the labs if you wish.
 Please do not bring coats, back-packs, or food into the laboratory.

-Due to the sensitive nature of the reference material in the gross anatomy laboratory, pictures are not allowed.
+Yes, please!
+We’d love for you to share your FAMI journey with others, as well – tag us on Instagram and Facebook so we can share them, too!
+Please note: due to the sensitive nature of the reference material in the gross anatomy laboratory, pictures are not allowed.

 A prosection is a region of a cadaver that has been previously meticulously dissected to demonstrate intricate details of anatomy.